BenedictAngelo/BenedictAngelo/Projects/Coding Projects/Mini Security Project/readme.md

 ![](../../../Image%20dump/Mini%20security%20project%20dump/screenshot_17112025_132826.jpg)

-- Created and ==echo== for an output print, and defining conditional findings of suspicious activity or no suspicious findings then a separate new SQL file for reference.
+- Created an ==echo== for an output print, and defining conditional findings of suspicious activity or no suspicious findings then a separate new SQL file for reference.

 ![](../../../Image%20dump/Mini%20security%20project%20dump/screenshot_17112025_134333.jpg)